As an investor, do you have a difficult time understanding — or implementing — diversification?

 In every generation there seems to be an asset class that everyone raves about.
 It subsequently rises in value far quicker than the market as a whole.
 In the early 2000s, it was tech stocks.
 Anything with a dot-com name was getting bought up as if it were priceless.
 But we all know how that ended.
 Badly.

 A more recent example was the real estate boom.
 Buying property was seen as a can’t-miss investment opportunity and profits were seemingly easy to come by.
 Everyday people were taking out second mortgages just to buy houses and flip them for a quick payday.
-It was so popular that it launched reality shows about how to do it and made you feel like you were a fool if you weren’t buying in.
 That market ultimately collapsed in late 2008 and hit property values so hard that the real estate market still hasn’t completely recovered.

 Investors can certainly make money by taking advantage of rising markets, but when everybody — even your harebrained uncle who knows nothing about investing — starts talking about “getting in” on the latest hot sector, it’s time to run the other way.
 Better yet, make sure all your “eggs” aren’t in that sector to begin with.